abdulqshabbir/code-wars/README.md

 ## Lessons learned from implementTrie
 Here I learned that we can use a tree data structure to store characters within a string.
 Although, the insertion and lookup of words can be done in constant time using a hashmap, performing a `startsWith` operation will require O(n) time in the worst case.
 Prefix trees are extremely efficient at looking for string prefixes allowing us to perform a `startsWith` operation in constant time.

+## Lessons learned from Kth Largest Element in Stream
+If we have `N` elements in a stream and want to easily be able to find the kth largest element in `log(n)` time we can store the k-largest elements into a heap of size `k`.
+This guarantees that the min element in the heap of k-largest elements is the kth largest element and we can add/retrieve the kth largest element in `O(logn)` time.